Application Information

 All applicants must apply through the ERAS website.
 We encourage applicants who are interested in the physician scientist track to select the “Psychiatry/Research” track when applying through ERAS.
-Applicants will also have the opportunity to express interest in the physician scientist track after receiving an invitation to interview (even if they did not select the research track when applying in ERAS).
+Applicants may have the opportunity to express interest in the Physician Scientist Track after receiving an invitation to interview (even if they did not select the research track when applying in ERAS).

 Application Review

 Applications will be reviewed once all components of the application have been submitted.
-The review of applications will begin on September 29, 2022, and we encourage applicants to have all components of their applications submitted by this date.
-We use a holistic review process, and USMLE scores are substantially de-emphasized in our screening and selection process.
+The review of applications will begin on September 24, 2025.
+We encourage applicants to have all components of their applications submitted by this date.
+We use a holistic review process.

 Application Requirements